Quadratic Forms and Space-Time Block Codes from Generalized Quaternion and Biquaternion Algebras: STBCs from Quaternion Algebras

 denote its minimum determinant.

 \begin{theorem} Let $F=\Q$ or $F=\Q(\sqrt{-d})$ for some square-free positive integer $d$, let $Q=\qa \pi b F$ be the quaternion division algebra from Theorem~\ref{mainprop}, and let $K/F$ be a maximal commutative subfield of $Q$ with ring of integers $\OO_K$.
-Then the quaternionic code $\cC(Q)$, constructed from $Q$ and with entries from $\OO_K$ satisfies the non-vanishing determinant (NVD) criterion. \end{theorem}
+Then the quaternionic code $\cC(Q)$, constructed from $Q$ and with entries from $\OO_K$ satisfies the non-vanishing determinant property. \end{theorem}

 \begin{IEEEproof} This follows immediately from \cite[Example~17.9]{Be-Og2}, where it is shown that for a quaternion algebra $Q=(a,b)_F$ we have $\delta_{\min}(\cC(Q))\geq 1/|b_d|^2$, where $b=b_n/b_d$ with $b_n, b_d\in \OO_F$, $b_d\not=0$.
 Since we choose $b \in \OO_F$ in Theorem~\ref{mainprop}, we obtain $\delta_{\min}(\cC(Q))\geq 1$. \end{IEEEproof}